theochem/PyCI/README.rst

     pip install sphinx-rtd-theme --user

-Then, compile PyCI and build the HTML documentation:
+Then, run the following to compile PyCI and build the HTML documentation:

 .. code:: shell